River Christmas Markets Cruise

 delightful celebration of our shared Judeo-Christian and

 Yes, the weather is cold, but nothing which several layers of warm

-clothes can't combat, and our five previous Christmas Market
+clothes can't combat, and both our two previous Christmas Market

-cruises have been blessed with good weather (ie usually no rain,
+cruises have been blessed with good weather (ie no rain or snow

 and not uncomfortably cold).

-I've loved it the five times I've done it, and the almost 200
+I've loved it the two times I've done it, and the more than 50

 Travel Insider readers who've accompanied me have been similarly